5 Steps to Break Free from the Binge-Restrict Cycle

 Spread the love

-Binging or eating more than feels comfortable can cause a lot of stress and shame.
-For many people, the natural response is to try to “fix” it by restricting their food intake the next day.
-But restriction can actually make the desire to binge stronger and feeds the binge-restrict cycle.
+Bingeing or overeating can cause a lot of stress, guilt, shame and physical discomfort.
+For many people, the natural response is to try to “fix” it by restricting food intake afterwards or cut out the foods you tend to binge on.

 What is a Binge?